 You can use these types as the starting point to introduce a character to your audience.
 Then, as the story unfolds, like a real person, the fictional character reacts emotionally to plot events with negative or positive behaviors.

-Those emotions are what readers crave!
+Those emotional reactions are what readers crave!

 A Character Template Is Only A Tool